-And so here we are – Super Simple Vegan Miso Ramen!
-A vegetarian, vegan ramen with a really flavorful broth, perfectly cooked noodles, and simple scallions sprinkled along the top.
+This easy vegan miso ramen boasts an incredibly flavorful homemade broth, perfectly cooked noodles, and simple scallions sprinkled along the top.
+And that’s it!
 Done and (slurp!) done.

 For the most flavorful broth in the quickest amount of time, I start with charring the onion on the stovetop.
 I was inspired by Serious Eats’ vegan ramen recipe which starts with a variety of roasted and charred veggies.
 I love the slightly smoky, deep flavor a bit of charring adds via my shortcut approach.
 And then we have garlic (please don’t brown it or you’ll add yucky bitter notes!) and fresh ginger.
 A standard store-bought veggie broth, and then soy sauce, miso, and chili garlic sauce for umami and a smidge of heat.
 And also mirin, which adds just a touch of sweetness.